Dr Sofie Remijsen

 After studying Classics with a minor in Religious Studies at the University of Amsterdam, Elsa was a teacher of Greek and Latin at a secondary school in Amsterdam for many years.
 During her studies, she focused on ancient Greek religion and religious customs, specifically how these matters manifest themselves in Greek tragedy, and on religious diversity within the Roman Empire.
 In this project, she works as a PhD candidate on the changing festival calendar in Late Antique Egypt, where her interests in the fields of ancient history and religion are combined.

-Kevin Hoogeveen is a Research Master student in History at the University of Amsterdam.
-He obtained his Bachelor’s degree in History at Leiden University.
-Kevin participates in the Lived Time project as student assistant and is mainly occupied with entering data from Greek papyri into the project’s database.
+Kevin Hoogeveen obtained his Bachelor’s degree in History at Leiden University and his Master’s in History at the University of Amsterdam.
+Kevin participates in the Lived Time project as research assistant and is mainly occupied with entering data from Greek papyri into the project’s database.